Phuire-Research/Huirth/README.md

 After the refactor however, this will serve as a form of backwards compatibility, while Huirth becomes increasingly responsible for its stack.

 ## Change Log
+### Sync to v0.1.71
+* Revamped the majority of logic and have a few timing issues to take care of in regards to state syncing and when pages are being updated.
+  * Originally planned to use a new Buffer Method to have to skip over some extra logic, but found a new computation limit with Stratimux.
+The tests work fine side by side in isolation, but in a complex environment generally good enough computing jumps out of the bushes.
 ### Sync to v0.1.67
 * Still essentially a drop in POC, need to iron out some logic.
 * What is important is demoing the current consistency of Stratimux via the counter and dialog section on the index page.